nick3white/blog/src/content/blog/art/polvo.md

 title: Polvo, or, How Not to Tune a Guitar
 description: And Why Not
 pubDate: Dec 10 2023
+wip: true
 ---

 I've been a fan of Polvo since the first moment I heard them.
 It was probably 1996, and I noticed their album cover for Today's Active Lifestyles at the record store, and the album name captured something that had been tugging at me.
 I pointed it out to the friend I was with (Ben), and, being a young person who knew all music, knew Polvo, andhe said I would probably like it.

 I did.
 My Kimono - the third track on Today's Active Lifestyles - is still one of my favorite songs of all time.

+At some point I'll get into my trust issues but for now I'll leave it at this: I fundamentally don't understand how people under

 Getting the basics